Aguero leads City to derby rout of United

 Updated: 2013-09-24 10:46

-Manchester City's Sergio Aguero celebrates scoring against Manchester United during their English Premier League soccer match at the Etihad Stadium in Manchester, northern England, Sept 22, 2013.
+Manchester City's Sergio Aguero (2nd L) celebrates scoring with teammates against Manchester United during their English Premier League soccer match at the Etihad Stadium in Manchester, northern England, Sept 22, 2013.
 [Photo/Agencies]